The Secret Agent (2025 film): Plot

-In 1977, during the political turmoil of the Brazilian military dictatorship, former teacher Armando arrives in Recife during the carnival holiday, and is sheltered by Dona Sebastiana, alongside other political refugees: Claudia, Haroldo and Angolan Civil War immigrant Thereza Vitória.
-Nearby, since the passing of his wife Fátima, Armando's son Fernando is being raised by his father-in-law Sr. Alexandre, a projectionist at Cinema São Luiz.
-Meanwhile, corrupt chief of police Euclides and his sons Sergio and Arlindo are called during the holiday after a human leg is found inside a captured tiger shark.
+In 1977, during the political turmoil of the Brazilian military dictatorship, former researcher Armando travels during the carnival holiday to Recife, where his young son Fernando has been living with his in-laws since the death of Armando's wife, Fátima.
+He arrives at a refuge operated by former anarcho-communist Dona Sebastiana, where he adopts the name Marcelo and befriends other political dissidents including Claudia, Haroldo and Angolan Civil War refugees Thereza Vitória and Antonio.
+Meanwhile, corrupt Civil Police chief Euclides and his sons Sergio and Arlindo are called in during the holiday to investigate a severed human leg that has been found inside a captured shark.

-Armando is located at the city's social registration archive under the alias of Marcelo, and is welcomed by Euclides, who offers him protection.
-Euclides' arrogant behavior visibly annoys Armando, which includes harassing Hans, a Jewish Holocaust survivor who is mistakenly assumed to be a Nazi fugitive.
-Meanwhile, in São Paulo, hitmen Bobbi and Augusto are hired by a former Eletrobras president to kill Armando, with whom he has a political and personal vendetta.
-Sergio and Arlindo dispose the human leg in the Capibaribe River, where it suddenly revives and attacks gay men cruising in a public park at night; the story, presumably a newspaper cover-up for the political corruption and violence during the carnival week, creates a public frenzy.
+Armando is placed by his dissident network in a job at the city's identity card office under the alias "Marcelo", where he has a chance encounter with Euclides, who offers him his friendship and protection.
+Armando is visibly annoyed by Euclides's arrogant behaviour, which includes harassing Hans, a Jewish Holocaust survivor who is mistakenly assumed to be a Nazi fugitive.
+Armando's job also affords him the opportunity to search for files on his late mother, of whom he has few memories.
+Meanwhile, in São Paulo, hitmen Bobbi and Augusto are hired by former Eletrobras executive director Henrique Ghirotti to kill Armando, against whom he has a political and personal vendetta.

+Armando meets Elza, the leader of a political resistance movement in the Brazilian northeast, at the Cinema São Luiz, where his father-in-law Sr. Alexandre works as a projectionist.
+Recording a testimony about Ghirotti's corrupt activities, Armando recounts a dinner he attended with Fátima that ended in a physical altercation with Ghirotti and his son, following remarks on the couple's lower socioeconomic class and supposed communist sympathies.
+Elza informs Armando that a contract killing has been ordered and instructs him to flee the country.
+Sergio and Arlindo dispose of the human leg in the Capibaribe River, where it suddenly revives and attacks gay men cruising in a public park at night; the story, presumably a newspaper cover-up for the political corruption and violence during the carnival week, creates a public frenzy.
+Augusto and Bobbi hire a local impoverished gunman, Vilmar, to find Armando.
+Anticipating a departure, Armando bids farewell to Dona Sebastiana and the other refugees.